mongodb/docs-realm/docs-release-notes.md

 ## Flutter SDK

 - Realm Database/Model Data/React to Changes: Note that changes in nested documents deeper than four levels down do not trigger change notifications, as well as workarounds.
-- Sync Device Data/Troubleshooting: Add information about Apple extended virtual addressing entitlement usage to help with virtual memory issues.
+- Sync Device Data/Troubleshooting: Add information about enabling Apple Extended Virtual Addressing entitlement to resolve virtual memory issues.

 ## Java SDK